codepurse/JgoWeb/README.md

 ```

 ### Plugins
-You might want to install the below plugins to completely run the web app.
+This is all the plugins that the proeject used.
+If you have questions in the plugins please read their own documentation.

 `react-google-maps` - **For the map** \
 `react-google-places-autocomplete`  - **For the autosearch places** \